Feb 24, 2022, 8:20:35 AM CST Sep 8, 2022, 12:23:30 PM CDT

 Family shopping in the grocery store Family shopping in the grocery store

-Jeffrey Kahn, M.D., Director of Infectious Disease at Children's Health℠ and Professor at UT Southwestern, shares the science behind immunity and what it means for you and your family.
+Jeffrey Kahn, M.D., Director of Infectious Disease at Children's Health℠ and Professor at UT Southwestern, explains why this is, shares the science behind immunity and what it means for you and your family.

 Can you get reinfected with COVID‑19?

-Unfortunately, if you or your child had COVID‑19, you can get reinfected.
+Unfortunately, if you or your child had COVID‑19, you can get it again.
 However, after you've had COVID‑19, you do have more protection against infection than other people who have not, especially immediately following infection.
-Two factors can affect your chance of COVID‑19 reinfection:
+This is because you have heightened immunity (protection) from the virus.

 There are two types of immunity to COVID‑19: natural immunity and vaccine-induced immunity.
 Natural immunity occurs when you are exposed to the virus through infection.
 Vaccine-induced immunity occurs when your body builds up protection to the virus after vaccination.

 Both types of immunity may weaken over time.
-Immunity from COVID‑19 infection has shown to fade faster than immunity from COVID‑19 vaccination.
+Studies have shown that immunity from COVID‑19 infection fades faster than immunity from COVID‑19 vaccination.

 How soon after getting COVID‑19 can you get it again?